apache/iceberg/format/view-spec.md

 ```

 Each change creates a new metadata JSON file.
-For example, SQL is modified with identifier having catalog name and namespace as below.
+In the below example, the underlying SQL is modified by specifying the fully-qualified table name.

 ```sql
 USE prod.other_db;